agnesbn/PostNord_project/README.md

 ## Structure of the repository
 - `in`: Here you will find the data (or input) used in the code.
+    - `balanced_dataset.csv`: The cleaned and balanced dataset (the output from running `preprocessing.ipynb`).
 - `notebooks`: Here you will find the code
+    - `postnord_classification.ipynb`: finds the best model for classification and then trains and evalutates it.
+    - `preprocessing.ipynb`: get the data in shape for the classification task.
+    - `old`: a folder of previous editions of the code (_it's quite messy, so no need to look in there_)
 - `out`: Here you will find the output from running the code (plots, reports etc.)
+    - PLOTS

 ## How to use the code
 - Before running any of the code, please download the data from [this Kaggle-page](https://www.kaggle.com/datasets/nicklasstiborgm/reviews-of-postnords-trustpilot-page) and add it to the `in`-folder.